HewlettPackard/Docker-SimpliVity/ops/README.md

 Docker DTR can prevent this from happening with the immutable tags feature that can be configured on a per repository basis.
 Once an image is pushed with a tag, that particular tag cannot be overwritten.

-More information about immutable tags can be found here: https://docs.docker.com/datacenter/dtr/2.3/guides/user/manage-images/prevent-tags-from-being-overwritten/
+More information about immutable tags can be found at: https://docs.docker.com/datacenter/dtr/2.3/guides/user/manage-images/prevent-tags-from-being-overwritten/